mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 > No way...
 Is [Smile] going to win?

 The final turn of this battle is when an already demoralized Kong Wenge gets chewed out by his coach, who is also his translator and only friend.
 Smile cannot understand the language but clearly understands the stakes.
-The humming stops, and a sudden shift in the music accompanies a claustrophoic zoom.
+The humming stops, and a sudden shift in the music accompanies a claustrophobic zoom.
 Smile's not having fun any more.

 <video file="e03_yelling_zoom.mp4"></video>

 Immediately, Smile loses his drive to win and sloppily hands the game to Kong.
-Like his many games with Peco over the years, he can't help but take pity on someone who bases their life around Ping Pong.
+Like his many games with Peco over the years, he can't help but take pity on someone who bases their life around ping pong.

 <video file="e03_creepy.mp4"></video>

 After this match and Koizumi's strong scolding, Smile quickly transforms fully into the "emotionless" robot.
-For the next several episodes, he doesn't hesistate to crush even former friends like Sakuma.
+For the next several episodes, he doesn't hesitate to crush even former friends like Sakuma.
 Witnessing this, and feeling left behind, Peco is finally so discouraged he throws away his ping pong paddle.

 <video file="e05_paddle.mp4"></video>

 With Peco hitting rock bottom in his own existential crisis, it's fitting that the Hero's Theme completely disappears for these middle episodes.
 So what will it take to bring it back?

-With a peptalk from Sakuma and an off-screen epiphany (later revealed to be Smile's enthusiastic grin in an old photo), Peco throws himself into training.
+After a pep talk from Sakuma and an off-screen epiphany (later revealed to be Smile's enthusiastic grin in an old photo), Peco throws himself into training.
 He is finding himself again, but has not regained Hero status just yet.
 In the climatic tournament of the series, we see Peco breeze through his early opponents, including a cathartic rematch with Kong Wenge.

 Smile can't help but notice that the old Peco, his childhood hero, has finally returned.